GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

+# Introduction to Nextflow

+!!! abstract "Objectives"

+    - Learn about the core features of Nextflow
+    - Learn Nextflow terminology
+    - Learn fundamental commands and options for executing workflows

-# Introduction to Nextflow management systems
+## Introduction to workflow management systems

 Workflow Management Systems (WfMS), such as Snakemake, Galaxy, and Nextflow have been developed specifically to manage computational data-analysis workflows in fields such as Bioinformatics, Imaging, Physics, and Chemistry.